The 2017 Teaching Professor Conference features more than 80 concurrent sessions.

 Fostering Grit to Increase Student Success

-Presenters: Sarah Ramsey, Northeastern State University and Amanda Wilson, Oral Roberts University
+Presenters: Amanda Wilson, Oral Roberts University and Sarah Ramsey, Northeastern State University

 Grit can be a predictor of success in academics and life.
 Our research focuses on how college students connect grit to completing their degree and future careers.
 Through mixed-methods research, we determined grittier students were others-oriented and purposeful in their pursuits.
 This session teaches how to foster grit in your students by connecting their sense of purpose to their studies, and provides learning activities that you can incorporate into your classes.